radius-project/docs/docs/content/concepts/overview/_index.md

 ### Consistent tooling

-As teams onboard to Project Radius and begin deploying across platforms, the tooling and experiences are consistent everywhere.
+As teams onboard to Radius and begin deploying across platforms, the tooling and experiences are consistent everywhere.
 The [rad CLI]({{< ref cli >}}) works across every platform and environment.
 This allows teams to easily scale across platforms and be productive everywhere.

 ## Next step

-Now that you have an overview of Project Radius, learn more about the Radius app model:
+Now that you have an overview of Radius, learn more about the Radius app model:

 {{< button text="Learn about the Radius application model" page="appmodel-concept" size="btn-lg" color="success" >}}